abrr-fhyz/ShN-Editor_Windows/README.md

 Open the project in Qt Creator or your preferred Qt development environment.
 Configure project settings if necessary.
 Build the project.
+PowerShell may throw an error while compilation.
+Configure PowerShell to include path to compiler executable in that scenario, and the issue will be resolved.
 Run the compiled executable.
 ## Dependencies
 Qt framework